shankaikai/imatrix-operations-ecosystem/doc/docs.md

 <a name="operations_ecosys-Client"></a>

 ### Client
 All clients who hire the company to protect their compounds.
-TODO: decide if we want to have an inactive field for clients
-      so that we don&#39;t need to delete cleints completely.

 | Field | Type | Label | Description |